sunflyer/EasyUbuntu/README.md

 The configuration file generated will make the site using Forward Security and HSTS.
 You can always choose whether using it or not by editing ssl- files yourself.

+PHP-FPM via UNIX SOCKET is configured by default.

 ## Install Shadowsock Server :
 wget https://raw.githubusercontent.com/sunflyer/EasyUbuntu/master/shadowsock.sh && sudo bash shadowsock.sh